-If it cannot be physically accomplished, then the design professional shall be responsible for demonstrating to the satisfaction of the municipality that this cannot be physically accomplished on the site (e.g., shallow depth to bedrock or limiting zone, open voids, steep slopes, etc. per the PA BMP Manual.
-A financial hardship as defined in Section 202 is not acceptable to avoid implementing infiltration facilities.
-If infiltration can be physically accomplished, the volume of runoff to be infiltrated shall be determined from Section 305.A.2 depending on demonstrated site conditions and shall be the greatest volume that can be physically infiltrated or alternative methods consistent with the PA BMP Manual (as amended) or other PADEP guidance, such as the Managed Release Concept, may be used to manage this volume with approval from the Municipal Engineer.
-For example:

-- Any applicant (developer or redeveloper) shall first attempt to infiltrate the volume required in Section 305.A.2.a. - If the Section 305.A.2.a requirement cannot be physically accomplished, then the applicant is required to attempt to infiltrate the volume required in Section 305A.2.b. - Finally, if the 305.A.2.b infiltration volume cannot be physically accomplished, the applicant must, at a minimum, infiltrate the volume required in 305.A.2.c
+- B. If it cannot be physically accomplished, then the Design Professional shall be responsible for demonstrating to the satisfaction of the Township that this cannot be physically accomplished on the site (e.g., shallow depth to bedrock or Limiting Zone, open voids, steep slopes, etc. per the PA BMP Manual).
+A Financial Hardship as defined in § 105-202 is not acceptable to avoid implementing Infiltration facilities.
+If Infiltration can be physically accomplished, the volume of Runoff to be infiltrated shall be determined from § 105-305.C.2 depending on demonstrated site conditions, and shall be the greatest volume that can be physically infiltrated or alternative methods consistent with the PA BMP Manual (as amended) or other PADEP guidance, such as the Managed Release Concept, may be used to manage this volume with approval from the Township Engineer.
+For example: - 1.
+Any Applicant (Developer or redeveloper) shall first attempt to infiltrate the volume required in § 105-305.C.2.a. - 2.
+If the § 105-305.C.2.a requirement cannot be physically accomplished, then the Applicant is required to attempt to infiltrate the volume required in § 105-305C.2.b. - 3.
+Finally, if the §105-305.C.2.b Infiltration volume cannot be physically accomplished, the Applicant must, at a minimum, infiltrate maximum volume the site can accommodate.

-A. Infiltration BMPs shall meet the following minimum requirements:
+C. Infiltration BMPs shall meet the following minimum requirements:

-- 1. Infiltration BMPs intended to receive runoff from developed or redeveloped areas shall be selected based on suitability of soils and site conditions and shall be constructed on soils that have the following characteristics: - a.
-A minimum depth of twenty-four (24) inches between the bottom of the BMP and the top of the limiting zone.

-- b.
-An infiltration rate sufficient to accept the additional stormwater volume and dewater completely as determined by field tests conducted by the Applicant's design professional. - c.
-The infiltration facility shall be capable of completely draining the retention (infiltration) volume (Rev) within three (3) days (72 hours) from the end of the design storm. - 2.
-The size of the infiltration facility and Rev shall be based upon the following volume criteria: - a.
-Modified Control Guideline One (MCG-1) of the PA BMP Manual The retention (infiltration) volume (Rev) to be captured and infiltrated shall be the net 2-year 24-hour volume.
-The net volume is the difference between the post-development runoff volume and the pre-development runoff volume.
-The post-development total runoff volume for all storms equal to or less than the 2-year 24-hour duration precipitation shall not be increased.
-For modeling purposes, existing (pre-development) non-forested pervious areas must be considered meadow in good condition or its equivalent, and twenty (20) percent of existing impervious area, when present, shall be considered meadow in good condition. - b.
-Infiltrating the entire Rev volume in Section 305.A.2.a (above) may not be feasible on every site due to site-specific limitations such as shallow depth to bedrock or the water table.
-If it cannot be physically accomplished, then the following criteria from Modified Control Guideline Two (MCG-2) of the PA BMP Manual must be satisfied:
+- 1. Infiltration BMPs intended to receive Runoff from developed or redeveloped areas shall be selected based on suitability of soils and site conditions and shall be constructed on soils that have the following characteristics: - a.
+A minimum depth of 24 inches between the bottom of the BMP and the top of the Limiting Zone. - An Infiltration rate sufficient to accept the additional Stormwater volume and dewater completely as determined by field tests conducted by the Applicant's Design Professional. - c.
+The Infiltration facility shall be capable of completely draining the Retention (Infiltration) volume (Re_v) within 3 days (72 hours) from the end of the Design Storm. - 2.
+The size of the Infiltration facility and Re_v shall be based upon the following volume criteria: - a.
+Modified Control Guideline One (MCG-1) of the PA BMP Manual The Retention (Infiltration) volume (Re_v) to be captured and infiltrated shall be the net 2-year 24-hour volume.
+The net volume is the difference between the post-development Runoff volume and the pre-development Runoff volume.
+The post-development total Runoff volume for all storms equal to or less than the 2-year 24-hour duration precipitation shall not be increased.
+For modeling purposes, existing (pre-development) nonforested Pervious Areas must be considered meadow in good condition or its equivalent, and 20% of existing Impervious Surface, when present, shall be considered meadow in good condition.